- Data Access

 To see the second official circular, click here.

 Registration and abstract submission are now open.
-Abstracts are due by November 15, 2016.
+The deadline for abstract submission has been extended to December 16, 2016.
 There is no registration fee to attend.
 Additional information regarding the meeting is available on the symposium web site: https://atrain2017.org/

 Release of Level-2 Geostationary Cloud Products